Optical Tautochrone and Squeezing Dynamics in Nonuniform Lattices

-where \( n_0 \) is the localization center, \( w_0 \) the width of the wavepacket, and \( p_0 \) its momentum.
+where $n_0$ is the center, $w_0$ the width, and $p_0$ the momentum of the wave packet, respectively.
 In this example, we set \( p_0 = 0 \); the influence of nonzero momentum will be discussed below.
 Figure~\ref{fig2}(a1) shows the evolution in a configuration where the three beams do not interfere.
-In this case, we display the total intensity $I = \sum_{i=1}^{3} |\boldsymbol{\psi}_i|^2$, corresponding to the superposition of the three independent evolutions.
-Non-interfering propagation is achieved by using lasers operating at slightly different wavelengths.
-We first note that each beam exhibits oscillatory motion around the lattice center (\( n = 150 \)).
-Moreover, after a propagation distance \( z = \pi / (2\omega) \) --- a quarter of the oscillation period --- all three beams meet at the lattice midpoint, demonstrating the optical analogue of the tautochrone effect.
+In this case, we display the total intensity which is the incoherent sum of the three individual intensity patterns.
+Noninterfering propagation can be experimentally achieved by using lasers operating at slightly different wavelengths.
+We first note that each beam exhibits oscillatory motion around the lattice center ($n = 150$).
+Specifically, the center-of-mass trajectory $x(z)$ for a beam with zero initial momentum is governed by (see SM \cite{Supplemental}): $ x(z) = \tilde{x} + (n_0 - \tilde{x})\cos(2\omega z) $ where $\tilde{x}$ is the lattice midpoint and $n_0$ is the initial launch site.
+Crucially, this evolution demonstrates that the oscillation frequency remains independent of the inhomogeneity parameter $C$.
+Moreover, after a propagation distance $z = \pi/(4\omega)$, the displacement from the center vanishes for all trajectories regardless of their starting position $n_0$: all components focus simultaneously at the lattice midpoint, demonstrating the optical analog of the tautochrone effect.
 Figure~2(a2) presents the corresponding evolution in a configuration where the three beams interfere during propagation.
-Despite this interference, the collective motion still exhibits the hallmark of the tautochrone effect: all components focus simultaneously around the lattice center after a propagation distance \( z = \pi / (2\omega) \). {We further illustrate this focusing property in the End Matter, with random initial states.}
+Despite this interference, the collective motion still exhibits the hallmark of the tautochrone effect.